-- · Vestcor Inc. for pension benefits administration services and investment management services; - LifeWorks (formerly Morneau Shepell) as the actuary for the 2020 actuarial valuation; - LifeWorks (formerly Morneau Shepell) to conduct an Atlantic Mortality Study; - KPMG as the external auditor for the NBPSPP financial statements for the year ended December 31, 2020; - Pink Larkin for legal services; and - BoardWorks Consulting Inc. for the facilitation of the Board Triennial Assessment.
+- Vestcor Inc. for pension benefits administration services and investment management services; - LifeWorks as the actuary for the 2021 actuarial valuation; - KPMG as the external auditor for the NBPSPP financial statements for the year ended December 31, 2021; and - Pink Larkin for legal services.